mavjav-edu/pcc_2e/solutions/chapter_7.md

 ## 7-9: No Pastrami

 Using the list `sandwich_orders` from Exercise 7-8, make sure the sandwich `'pastrami'` appears in the list at least three times.
-Add code near the beginning of your program to print a message saying the deli has run out of pastrami, and then use a `while` loop to remove all occurences of `'pastrami'` from `sandwich_orders`.
+Add code near the beginning of your program to print a message saying the deli has run out of pastrami, and then use a `while` loop to remove all occurrences of `'pastrami'` from `sandwich_orders`.
 Make sure no pastrami sandwiches end up in `finished_sandiches`.

 ```python
 sandwich_orders = [